 The Benefits of These Approaches

 If you have read this section of the website with an open mind, you can see the benefits of High Sobriety clearly.
-We have created a program that is designed specifically for those (discarded 75%) who had previously suffered in silent shame after relapse, without a sense of hope, and who had no other options before, but to try and squeeze themselves once again into someone else’s definition of recovery.
-We have created a program that is empowering, most notably, by adopting the philosophy that, “Where there is life, there is hope,” and with a clinical team who believes the journey towards self-improvement should not be discouraged by attacking a vulnerable individual’s character.
+We have created a community that is designed specifically for those (discarded 75%) who had previously suffered in silent shame after relapse, without a sense of hope, and who had no other options before, but to try and squeeze themselves once again into someone else’s definition of recovery.
+We have created an environment that is empowering, most notably, by adopting the philosophy that, “Where there is life, there is hope,” and with a clinical team who believes the journey towards self-improvement should not be discouraged by attacking a vulnerable individual’s character.
 In the simplest sense, we have created a community that is a partnership, rather than a demand.

 If you think our approach might be able to help you or your loved one call (800) 515-3909.
 Even if you don’t qualify for High Sobriety, we will help you find a community that will be a good fit for your situation.

 Contact High Sobriety

-Learn more about how our Cannabis-Inclusive Treatment can work for you!
+Learn more about how our Cannabis-Inclusive Recovery Community can work for you!

 For generations, the metric of success in recovery has been “was the drug test clean?”
 Toxicology testing is an important data point but should it be the only one that matters?
 High Sobriety has a different take on recovery.
 We believe recovery is a self-defined state of being for individuals actively seeking to improve physical, emotional, and mental health.
 High Sobriety doesn’t believe any of us will ever bat 1.000, we are all in a constant state of change and working to reach our better selves.
 Our goals are broader than the binary question of “was the drug screen clean or dirty”.